NatTuck/ntuck-neu/content/2020-09/cs5335/notes/13-wrap-up/_index.md

  - HW07 did pathfinding on the map
  - HW08 added a camera and required image processign.

+Final project:

+ - Lots of Gazebo simulations and dead batteries.

 # Median Grades

  - HW01: 2/2